deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ![Result of using render whitespace with shown configuration](/assets/Posts/2023-03-14-Visual-Studio-Code-default-settings-to-change/render-whitespace-setting-result.png)

-### Enable Sticky Scroll
+### Sticky Scroll

 As you scroll down through nested classes/functions/structures, the names stick to the top of the editor making it easy to see the nested scope you're currently working in.
-Works in many different languages, such as JavaScript, TypeScript, C#, JSON, YAML, etc.
+Works in many different languages, such as JavaScript, TypeScript, C#, JSON, YAML, Markdown, etc.

 GUI setting: `Editor › Sticky Scroll: Enabled` to `true`.